AUSTRALIA’S THIRD BIGGEST SUPPORTER OF DIRTY FOSSIL FUELS

-NAB has publicly committed to taking action to support the international aim of limiting global warming to less than 2°C above pre-industrial levels.
-But as the scorecard shows, the bank’s recent activity has been completely inconsistent with that commitment.
+In late 2015, NAB publicly committed to taking action to support the Paris Agreement, which includes the goal of limiting global warming to less than 1.5°C above pre-industrial levels.
+But as our scorecard shows, NAB’s activity has been completely inconsistent with that commitment.

 How is NAB expanding fossil fuels?